Do you want to make a homemade salve for your chickens? If so, you’ll love this DIY chicken salve using calendula oil.

 Melt coconut oil and beeswax in a glass measuring cup and heat for one minute, stirring, then repeat in 30-second increments.

 Tip: Make it in any microwave-safe container or a double boiler.
-I like to use a small glass measuring cup with a spout because it makes it super easy to pour into my little containers.
+I like using a small glass measuring cup with a spout because it makes pouring into my little containers super easy.

 Remove from the microwave and add vitamin E, calendula oil, and any essential oils you may want to add.